Select Investor Profilechevron

 Important Information

-The views expressed herein may not be reflective of current opinions, are subject to change without prior notice, and should not be considered investment advice or a recommendation to purchase or sell a particular
+The views expressed herein may not be reflective of current opinions, are subject to change without prior notice, and should not be considered investment advice or a recommendation to purchase or sell a particular security.

 The Bloomberg US Aggregate Bond Index is an unmanaged index of investment-grade fixed-rate debt issues with maturities of at least one year.
 This unmanaged index does not reflect fees and expenses and is not available for direct investment.
 The Standard & Poor's 500 Index (S&P 500) is an unmanaged index generally representative of the U.S stock market.
 The Bloomberg Commodity Spot Index measures the price movements of commodities included in the Bloomberg CI and select subindexes.
 The Bloomberg Sub Natural Gas TR Index is a single commodity subindex of the Bloomberg CI composed of futures contracts on Natural Gas.
 It reflects the return of underlying commodity futures price movements only and is quoted in USD.
 The Bloomberg Gold TR Index reflects the return on fully collateralized future positions.
 The Bloomberg Commodity Index (“BCOM”) is designed to be a highly liquid and diversified benchmark for commodity investments via futures contracts.
 These unmanaged indices do not reflect fees and expenses and are not available for direct investment.